 Remember to select equipment suitable for the media thickness required by your particular game.
 And don’t skimp on high quality inkjet photo paper stocks to do your artwork justice!

 With some patience and the right printing techniques, transforming your tabletop game vision into reality has never been more attainable thanks to today’s consumer printing technologies.
-Just take precautions to allow sufficient drying times and protect delicate print finishes for best results.

 What printer (or printers) have you used when developing homemade board games?
 I welcome your recommendations in the comments below!